sharduul/chalk/_posts/2016-12-21-javascript-is-object-oriented.md

 ---
 layout: post
 title: "Is JavaScript really an Object Oriented Language?"
 description: "Let's analyse whether JavaScript is really an object oriented language or not.
-What do you think?"
+What is Object Oriented Language.
+How is JavaScript an Object oriented language."
 tags: [javascript, object-oriented-programming]
 og_image: "posts/analyse.jpg"
 ---